1,000+ Opportunities

 Funds should be used within 10 months from the grant award.
 To contribute to this fund, simply click the button below: Donations may also be mailed to: Homeless Animals Support Network Fund Fredericksburg, VA 22404-0208 Please make your check payable to: Homeless Animals Support Network Fund All Scholarship Materials Due February 16!

-Based on current listing details, eligibility includes: Nonprofit organizations in Virginia supporting animal welfare.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Virginia supporting animal welfare.
+Confirm the full requirements in the official notice before applying.

 Duff McDuff Green, Jr. Fund is sponsored by The Community Foundation of the Rappahannock River Region.
 The Duff McDuff Green, Jr. Fund, administered by the Community Foundation of the Rappahannock River Region in Fredericksburg, Virginia, provides competitive grants in three focus areas: community recreation, youth development, and historic and cultural preservation.